Microsoft Endpoint Manager Devices: Complete MEM Tour

 Windows enrollment

 • Here are the settings needed to configure Windows autopilot.
 You have an overview of the devices registered in your tenant, can configure settings for windows hello for business, can add a CName and can set up and manage an Active Directory to Intune connector.
 You can also create the ESP and the different deployment profiles.
-I have already explained how this works in my blog.
+I have already explained how this works in setup a windows autopilot test lab.

 Apple enrollment